Fees & Reservations

 Senior Pass & Golden Access holders are entitled to a 50% discount.
 Boats must be registered in the pass holder's name.
 Annual Passes are for entrance fees only and do not qualify for discounts on user fees.
 Click here for more information on federal passes.

 Annual or Daily Lake Use Permits may be purchased at the Amistad Visitor Information Center on Hwy 90W or at any of the automated vending machines located at Diablo East, Rough Canyon and the Pecos River.
 When annual permits are purchased at the automated machines, the permit receipt must be exchanged for a sticker within 14 days of purchase or the receipt is invalid.
-Exchanges may be made at the Visitor Information Center or at one of the marinas at Rough Canyon or Diablo East.
+Exchanges may be made at the Visitor Information Center.
 Current boat registration is required for exchange, and if a discount is claimed, the Senior Pass or Golden Access card.

 See Boating for more information.